projectacrn/acrn-hypervisor/doc/developer-guides/primer.rst

   files are used to generate the :ref:`acrn_apis` documentation)

 **samples/**
-  scripts (included in the Clear Linux build) for setting up the network and launching the User OS on the platform.
+  scripts (included in the Clear Linux OS build) for setting up the network and launching the User OS on the platform.

 ACRN Tools source tree